InRealArt/Staking/README.md

 ## TODOS

-Use ERC1363 instead of ERC20
+1) Use ERC1363 instead of ERC20 for IRA token
+2) Use correctly Pausable in the staking SC